projekte

 Hitec’s contribution to the project has been the methodological support related to the identification of user requirements for the ITS toolkit, the identification of user acceptance and the financial assessment of ITS, that builds the content of the database and the development of a business model for the 2Decide toolkit.

-Projekte 2010
+Projects 2010

 PLATON (Processing Light - Advanced Technologies for Optical Nanostructures) photonics collaborative project started in March 2010 the second phase of its seven years total duration.
 The Austria-wide collaborative project now links 15 partners who cooperate intensively.
 Main objective of the initial phase has